drhsqlite/fossil-mirror/www/javascript.md

 blocking than the average web user.
-Yet, we’d also expect to find that our user base has a disproportionately high number who run [powerful conditional blocking plugins](#block) in their browsers, rather than block JS entirely.
+Yet, we’d also expect to find that our user base has a disproportionately high number who run [powerful conditional blocking plugins](#block) in their browsers, rather than block JavaScript entirely.
 We suspect that between these two forces, the number of no-JS purists among Fossil’s user base is still a tiny minority.

 [s1]: https://blockmetry.com/blog/javascript-disabled